sdbvibfvdfv/TickDetection/README.md

 ##### Technology used

-torch - to define and load model.
+PyTorch — model definition and inference

 ##### How to run
 1. Install VSCode.